GalaxyMaster2/bs-parity/README.md

 - Doesn't work when the minimum slider precision is less than or equal to the minimum non-slider precision for a given color (e.g. 1/8th slider and 1/16th burst stream in the same map)
 - Doesn't work reliably with dot spam
 - Doesn't work reliably with bomb tunnels (spirals are fine)
-- Might not work with unconventional (e.g. horizontal, corner) bomb resets
+- Might not work with unconventional bomb usage

 # Goal of this project
 The end goal of this project is to provide a tool to easily check a map for common errors, such as parity errors and vision blocks.